Erich Georg Alexander Sebastien von Falkenhayn

 25.06.1896 zur Disposition gestellt: Instructional Officer attached to Chinese Army

-25.03.1899 Military Attache - Qingdao, Kiao-Chau China
+25.03.1899 Military Attaché - Qingdao, Kiao-Chau China

 25.03.1899 Major

-24.02.1900 Großer Generalsstab - Berlin
+24.02.1900 Großer Generalstab - Berlin

 29.03.1900 XIV.
 Armeekorps - Karlsruhe (on Adolf von Bülow's general staff)